PrinceFromTheFuture/Yoni-marketing-integration/README.md

-# Google Analytics Purchases Tracking Examples
+# Google Analytics E-commerce Tracking Examples

 ## What is GA4 and Why Do We Need It?